 And here’s the Conrad Maldives charging 95,000 or $826 + taxes and fees per night:

-Yes, before any keyboard warriors get overly excitable and start to froth at the mouth, I fully admit that the deals aren’t always going to be as good as the ones I’ve just highlighted (some deals will be terrible…that’s why you have to do the math) and I fully admit that you still have to account for the costs of getting to these great properties (as well as the cost of food and drinks at any of the properties that are isolated), but these things don’t mean that you can’t book amazing trips and get amazing deals with miles purchased in this sale.
+Yes, before anyone gets overly excited and emails me with a complaint, I’m happy to admit that the deals aren’t always going to be as good as the ones I’ve just highlighted (some deals will be terrible…that’s why you have to do the math), and I’m happy to admit that you still have to account for the costs of getting to these great properties as well as the cost of food and drinks at any of the properties that are isolated, but these things don’t mean that you can’t book amazing trips and get amazing deals with miles purchased in this sale.

 If you weren’t planning on visiting the Maldives and are not particularly flush with cash right now, it almost certainly doesn’t make economical sense to plan a trip to the Maldives on the back of this points sale alone…but if you’ve been considering booking such a trip this points sale may be a huge money saver.

-Just because a lot of us are still confined to our own parts of the world right now doesn’t mean that we can’t plan and book for happier times ahead, so this is definitely a sale worth considering.
-Right now there are a lot of big-name properties showing better-than-usual award night availability deep into 2021, so it’s worth checking to see if any properties you’d love to visit can be booked cheaply with points bought in this sale.
+Just because a lot of us are still confined to our own parts of the world right now doesn’t mean that we can’t plan and book for happier times ahead, so this is definitely a sale worth considering…but you have just days left to take part.
+Right now, there are a lot of big-name properties showing better-than-usual award night availability deep into 2021, so it’s worth checking to see if any of the properties you’d love to visit can be booked cheaply with points bought in this sale.
 This is especially true if you have elite status and can make the most of the 5 nights for the cost of 4 benefit.